freedomofpress/securedrop/docs/tails_guide.rst

 Note the change from ``diskX`` to ``rdiskX``.
 This reduced the copy time to 3 minutes for us.

-.. _`manually installing Tails onto a USB device on Mac OS X`: https://tails.boum.org/doc/first_steps/installation/manual/mac/index.en.html
+.. _`manually installing Tails onto a USB device on macOS`: https://tails.boum.org/doc/first_steps/installation/manual/mac/index.en.html

 Configure Tails for Use with SecureDrop
 ---------------------------------------